comparch-s19/LEGv8-peripherals/README.md

 A 64-bit timer/counter peripheral with 4 operation modes and 2 PWM outputs.
 It is based on the Timer/Counter0 perhipheral from the ATMEGA48/88/168/328 processor.
 Its four modes are: normal, clear on timer compare (CTC), PWM (TOP=MAX) and PWM (TOP=compare register A).
 A prescaler can be selected ranging from 8 to 1024.
 Output compares can also be forced for fine control.
 For more info, read the documentation [here.](https://docs.google.com/document/d/1DbuxtQeK8CZknk03VDcP6ilvkV-3jNcxF68iJGg44-w/edit?usp=sharing)

+## 16-bit TimerA ##
+Written by Thomas Schofield

+TimerA is a 16-bit timer peripheral with a counter, configure, and period register.
+When instantiating the timer, use "defparam" to define a base addresss.
+The counter can be accessed directly at the base address.
+The configure and period registers are offset by 8 and 16 respectively.
+Example addresses are also provided in the file's comments.
+For more information about the configure and period registers, please visit the [documentation](https://docs.google.com/document/d/1194CkKZIows6x4uw8eE9A71nns8_jBOXP3iYx2TQ9FE/edit?usp=sharing).

 ## Another Peripheral ##
-The second student to add a peripheral should replace this with documentation for the peripheral or a link to where documentation can be found.
+The third student to add a peripheral should replace this with documentation for the peripheral or a link to where documentation can be found.